jake-connors/reactjs-sandbox/README.md

     - CI / CD w/ git

 to do :
-- deny user access to dist/ files + non user files
+- deny user access to dist/ files + non user files (w/ .htaccess)
-- define cookies in database
-- search bar in navbar
+- remove search bar in navbar
+- add more "themes" to each style-picker style
+- add documentation (both display on screen (maybe use an api/lib) and document the API/ backend functions)

 ## Deploying to Hostinger
 ### `npm run build`